baasbox/docs/source/index.md

 BaasBox is a server that makes available a set of functions for the backend of mobile applications.
-All you need is a **Java Virtual Machine 1.6 or above**.
+All you need is a **Java Virtual Machine 1.6 or later**.
 BaasBox already has everything you need for it to work: an application server and a DB server.
 BaasBox was born to be simple to use and manage.
-To migrate a BaasBox instance from a server to another, you just have to zip the database folder and copy it in the server target folder.
+To migrate a BaasBox instance from a server to another, you just have to zip the database folder and copy it into the server target folder.
 Moreover, it is ready to use without changing the configuration parameters.
 You just have to launch the command ``./start`` (or ``start.bat`` on Windows) and BaasBox will run.
 Should you need it, you can apply customized configuration parameters.
 See the [hacking section](#hacking).